jenkinsci/pipeline-aws-plugin/README.md

 * add `enableTerminationProtection` to `cfnUpdate`
 * add retries around cfnUpdateStackSet when stack set is currently busy
 * add `s3Copy` step
+* allow upload of single files to bucket root

 ## 1.26
 * add duration to withAWS